-× Variable extension, which can be adapted to the wearer.
+× = Variable extension which can be adapted to the wearer.

-NOTE Design E of class I and II safety footwear can be a knee-height boot (design D), equipped with a thin impermeable material which extends the upper which can be cut to adapt the boot height to the wearer.
+NOTE Design E of class I and II occupational footwear can be a knee-height boot (design D) equipped with a thin impermeable material which extends the upper which can be cut to adapt the boot height to the wearer.
 This design does not constitute hybrid footwear.

-Figure 4 - Example designs of safety footwear
+Figure 4 - Example designs of occupational footwear

-5 Basic requirements for safety footwear
+5 Basic requirements for occupational footwear